-The IHDI takes into account not only the average achievements of a country on health, education and income, but also how those achievements are distributed among its population by “discounting” each dimension’s average value according to its level of inequality.
-The IHDI is distribution-sensitive average level of HD.
+The IHDI combines a country’s average achievements in health, education and income with how those achievements are distributed among country’s population by “discounting” each dimension’s average value according to its level of inequality.
+Thus, the IHDI is distribution-sensitive average level of human development.
 Two countries with different distributions of achievements can have the same average HDI value.
 Under perfect equality the IHDI is equal to the HDI, but falls below the HDI when inequality rises.

-The IHDI is calculated for 145 countries.
+The IHDI is calculated for 152 countries.